jules-samaran/KMML_challenge/README.md

 - Spectrum k
 - Mismatch k-m

-With k the length of subsequences considered and m the allowed number of mismatch in the subsequences.
+k corresponds to the length of subsequences considered and m to the possible number of mismatch in the subsequences.
 For the last two kernels, we preferred to compute the features of the samples projected in the corresponding RKHS and save it because it takes a lot of time to compute.
-The features are saved between in the data/processed folder.
+The features are saved in the *data/processed folder*.
 As they are considered like features, if you want to use it, you should use the linear kernel but you could also try with the gaussian kernel.

 As an example, the code is ready to make predictions with a mismatch kernel 7-2 by running the main.py file after following the getting started section.